 Murphy’s musical career has spanned 40+ years.
 He learned guitar from Sister Mary Jo at Sacred Heart School and then formed his first band with Randy Landas and Mike Vargason which was called Bilbo Baggins Blues Band.
 From that point on he has performed live music across the Midwest and in the casinos of Reno and Lake Tahoe Nevada.

 While Murphy was in the band “Tennyson” they recorded a 6 song demo tape.
 Read more about Tennyson here.
 Below are some songs from their demo tape:

-When Murphy was in high school, his band “Blue Horizon” recorded some live performances.
+When Murphy was in high school, his band “Blue Horizon” (nominated for Iowa Rock and Roll Hall Of Fame) recorded some live performances.
 Read more about Blue Horizon here.
 These were recorded straight from the board and are somewhat “rough”.
 But you have to consider that this band was making a living playing music throughout the Midwest even though they were only 16-18 years old.

 - Look Away